ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/03-AVL-tree.md

 ### Rotations

 Rotation is an operation that takes a node in the tree and moves it one level higher.
-Figure @fig:SingleRotation illustrates rotation.
+@Fig:SingleRotation illustrates rotation.
 Here, $P$ and $S$ are nodes, while $A$, $B$ and
 $C$ represent subtrees.

-In Figure (a), node $S$ is the left child of the root.
-A *right rotation* transforms it into the tree shown in Figure (b), where node $S$ has become the root.
+In figure (a), node $S$ is the left child of the root.
+A *right rotation* transforms it into the tree shown in figure (b), where node $S$ has become the root.
 Note that, because the value of
 $S$ is less than the value of $P$, $P$ must become $S$'s right child.
 Right rotation means transforming a tree from having the shape in (a) to